Use Escape Sequence To Set Colors

 tput setab <256-color-code>

-NOTE:Only tput setab/setaf <256-color-code> can work in XTerm.
+NOTE:Only tput setab/setaf <256-color-code>

 Be careful to not confuse the two sets of color capabilities; otherwise red/blue will be interchanged on the display.